tidy-finance/website/docs/34_value_and_bivariate.md

     portfolio_bm = unique(portfolio_bm),
     .groups = "drop"
   )

-# TODO: Should we create a table with average returns?
 ```

 Equipped with our monthly portfolio returns, we are ready to compute the value premium.
 However, we still have to decide how to invest in the five high and the five low book-to-market portfolios.
 The most common approach is to weigh these portfolios equally, but this is yet another researcher's choice.
 Then, we compute the return differential between the high and low book-to-market portfolios and show the average value premium.